lanl/LOTUS/README.md

 ## Attribution and Copyright
 If you use any of the LOTUS framework or results in your work, please cite the following paper:

 MA Stricklin, LJ Beesley, BP Weaver, KR Moran, D Osthus, PH Janzen, GD Meadors, and DB Reisenfeld.
 Moving Towards Automated Interstellar Boundary Explorer Data Selection with LOTUS.
-[Submitted to Statistical Analysis and Data Mining](https://arxiv.org/abs/2403.08891).
+[Submitted to Annals of Applied Statistics](https://arxiv.org/abs/2403.08891).
 #
 Copyright 2024 for **CO4627**